Dateline: Krakow, Poland

 Smart investors are going behind the scenes and taking advantage of opportunities on the continent that really is the last frontier.
-In fact, Africa is viewed with such optimism by the Chinese that over 70% of their foreign direct investment is in African countries.
-Anyone who’s paid attention over the last couple of decades should know that it’s wise to pay attention to where the Chinese are going with their money.
+In fact, the Chinese view Africa with such optimism that a majority of their foreign direct investment is in African countries.
+Suring from $75 million in 2003 to $5 billion in 2021.

 The continent is rich in farmland and natural resources, and as the world’s population continues to grow, these resources will become more and more valuable.
 As Africa grows, its countries will need everything from telecommunication and transportation services to convenience products for a growing middle class.

-Beyond commodity exports, as wages rise in Asia, Africa will be the last remaining low-wage region in the world and being more proximate to North America and Europe than Asia will afford it the opportunity to grow its manufacturing base as well.
+Beyond commodity exports, as wages rise in Asia, Africa will be the last remaining low-wage region in the world, and being more proximate to North America and Europe than Asia will afford it the opportunity to grow its manufacturing base as well.

 Africa is a large and diverse continent, and while there are bastions of opportunity, there are also places so corrupt and unstable that I would recommend that almost everyone stay away from them for now.